dataArtisans/flink-training-web/exercises/toElastic.md

 ### Writing to Elasticsearch

-The result of the Popular Places program is a `DataStream<Tuple4<Float, Float, Long, Integer>>`.
+The result of the Popular Places program is a `DataStream<Tuple5<Float, Float, Long, Boolean, Integer>>`.
 The program needs to be modified to write this `DataStream` into the `nyc-idx` Elasticsearch index instead of printing it to standard out.

 Flink's Elasticsearch Connector provides the `ElasticsearchSink` class to write a `DataStream` to an Elasticsearch index.
 It can be used as follow: